42mcmaster/htmlCssJavaScript/html04_imagesMediaTables/html04_Project.md

 8. Length at the bottom of the screen must be **20.0 s or less**.
 Over?
 Cut pictures, not words.

 **Getting creative (optional).** Mr. McMaster doesn't mind if you get creative, as long as the hard limits hold:
 - Click the voice track and change its **speed** in Canva.
 Faster makes it shorter and higher, so a longer script can fit.
 Slower makes it deeper.
-If a partner can't repeat the site name back after hearing it, it's too fast.
+If your partner can't repeat the site name back after hearing it, it's too fast.
 - Two characters at two speeds: export each voice as its own MP3 from Audacity.
 - Canva sound effects (a door, a ding) where something happens on screen, quieter than the voice.